History of Tuvalu: Health services

 During the time of the colonial administration, Tuvaluans provided medical services at the hospital after receiving training to become doctors or nurses (the male nurses were known as 'Dressers') at the Suva Medical School, which changed its name to Central Medical School in 1928 and which later became the Fiji School of Medicine.
 Training was provided to Tuvaluans who graduated with the title Native Medical Practitioners.
 The medical staff on each island were assisted by women's committees which, from about 1930, played an important role in health, hygiene and sanitation.

 During World War II the hospital on Fongafale atoll was dismantled as the American forces built an airfield on this atoll.
 The hospital was shifted to Funafala atoll under the responsibility of Dr Ka, while Dr Simeona Peni provided medical services to the American forces at the 76-bed hospital on Fongafale that was built by the Americans at Vailele.
 After the war the hospital returned to Fongafale and used the American hospital until 1947 when a new hospital was built.
 However, the hospital built in 1947 was incomplete because of problems in the supply of building materials.
 Cyclone Bebe struck Funafuti in late October 1972 and caused extensive damage to the hospital.

 In 1974 Gilbert and Ellice Islands Colony was dissolved and the Colony of Tuvalu was established.
 Tuvalu regained independence on 1 October 1978.
 A new 38-bed central hospital was built at Fakaifou on Fongafale atoll, with New Zealand aid grant.
 It was completed in 1975 and officially opened on 29 September 1978 by Princess Margaret after whom the hospital was named.
 The building now occupied by the Princess Margaret Hospital was completed in 2003 with the building financed by the Japanese government.
 The Department of Health also employ nine or ten nurses on the outer islands to provide general nursing and midwifery services.

 Non-government organizations provide health services, such as the Tuvalu Red Cross Society; Fusi Alofa Association Tuvalu (which is an association for persons with disabilities); the Tuvalu Family Health Association (which provides training and support on sexual and reproductive health); and the Tuvalu Diabetics Association (which provides training and support on diabetes).

-Tuvaluans have consulted, and continue to consult, a herbal medicine practitioner ("Tufuga").
-Tuvaluans would see a "Tufuga" both as a substitute for treatment from a trained doctor of medicine and as an additional source of medical assistance while also accessing orthodox medical treatment.
-On the island of Nanumea in 1951, Malele Tauila, was a well-known "Tufuga".
+Tuvaluans have consulted, and continue to consult, a herbal medicine practitioner (Tufuga or tofuga).
+Tuvaluans would see a Tufuga both as a substitute for treatment from a trained doctor of medicine and as an additional source of medical assistance while also accessing orthodox medical treatment.
+On the island of Nanumea in 1951, Malele Tauila, was a well-known Tufuga.
 An example of a herbal medicine derived from local flora, is a treatment for ear ache made out of a pandanus (pandanus tectorius) tree's root.
-"Tufuga" also provide a form of massage.
+Tufuga also provide a form of massage.